 The movie “Office Space” vividly illustrates the joy in destroying an electronic device.
 After dealing with a defective printer for too long, the employees take it outside and smash it to pieces.
 Yes, they were able to let out some built up rage, but they also avoided having the confidential information stored in that printer get into the wrong hands.

-Ok, so smashing the hard drive with a hammer in a passionate outrage isn’t exactly what we are getting at, but physically destroying a hard drive is the best way to keep private information as it’s intended to be…private.
+Smashing the hard drive with a hammer in a passionate outrage isn’t exactly what we are getting at, but physically destroying a hard drive is the best way to keep private information as it’s intended to be…private.

 A survey released by a New York computer forensics firm found that 40 percent of hard drives bought on eBay hold personal, private, and sensitive information.
-According to the study, drives were likely from computers sold to third-party resellers that disassembled them and sold off the parts.
+According to the study, hard drives were likely from computers sold to third-party resellers that disassembled them and sold off the parts.

-DataShield’s method of accepting, handling and physically destroying data can be outlined in 5 easy steps.
+DataShield’s method of accepting, handling, and physically destroying data can be outlined in 5 easy steps.

 Hard drives are often the windows into some of the most sensitive data that belongs to an individual or organization.
 In a technologically-driven world, protecting sensitive data needs to be your top priority.
 Companies that expose confidential information risk their reputation, lawsuits, and thousands and thousands of dollars.

 Contact DataShield today to start physically destroying hard drives before they get disposed of improperly.